perryrivera/learn_the_basics_of_git_and_github/git_basics_walkthrough.md

 - Click Generate token
 - IMPORTANT: Make sure to copy and secure your token in a vault, such as KeePassXC

-# Installing git
+## Installing git
 - Check version of git
 ######
 		git version
 - See a version?
 Great!
 	- If not, refer to: https://github.com/git-guides/install-git

-# Configuring a staging area
+## Configuring a staging area
-- Define a spot to set up repositories
+- Define a spot to set up repositories.
+For this example, we'd like to make a directory under ~ called repo, i.e. ~/repo .
 - Open up your favorite terminal app / shell
 #######
 		cd ~